huntermacy/project/README.md

 11. Update database to enter user information
 12. Update UI for user information only
 13. Reorganize codebase (research / implement)
-14. Hire UI designer to create figma screens for responsive iPhone 10 app
+14. Hire UI designer to create figma screens for responsive iPhone app
 15. Research how to build a mobile app from HTML and JS
 16. Implement designs and convert webapp to iOS application
 17. Research steps to release
 18. Release
-19. Get feedback - Is there product market fit?
+19. Get feedback - Do people use the application?

 Learn More JavaScript: https://codewithmosh.com/p/ultimate-javascript-series